a3fpro-lab/Vireon-Monument/README.md

+Step 19 — Make the repo “monument-level” on the front page (README you paste once)

+Where to paste

+GitHub → open README.md → Edit → replace everything with the following.

+Paste this README (no placeholders, Alpha-ready)

 # Vireon Monument — Version Alpha

 **Vireon Monument** is an open, proof-first repository: a growing foundation of *theorems, proofs, and verification artifacts* developed under the Vireon logic.